Tuen Mun Hospital announces case of larvae being found in patient's wound

 - Stay alert to patients developing symptoms of larva infestation.

 TMH has reported the incident to the Hospital Authority Head Office and the Centre for Health Protection.
-TMH will look into the hygiene standard of the ward and the cleanliness of medical equipment and consumables as well as explore measures to improve the clinical care procedures and step up pest control exercises inside the hospital.
-In addition, the hospital will work closely with relevant government departments, inspect the hospital and its nearby area to ensure environmental hygiene and eliminate pest breeding.
+TMH will look into the hygiene standard of the ward and the cleanliness of medical equipment and consumables as well as the nursing care procedures in order to identify the source of larvae found in the ward area.